The Sims Stories: Reception

 Castaway Stories received above-average reviews according to Metacritic.
 PC Gamer praised the low system requirements, the music, and the original setting, as well as the low retail price, but noted that there are a few bugs and long loading times.
 IGN said, "The Sims: Castaway Stories is the first game in the entire series that really feels different despite being based on the same engine and principles", but also said that there is little to no replayability.
-Some critics enjoyed the game less than others, however.
+Some critics enjoyed the game less than others.
 PC Zone said, "By peddling this sort of single-minded crud to children EA are creating a new generation of absolute morons who won't be able to think one step ahead of themselves."